sametcl2/kamion-case/README.md

-# A case study project fort Kamion
+# A case study project for Kamion

 ### `npm start`